-Basic and diluted net income per share amounts are presented in conformity with the FAS 128, "Earnings Per Share," (FAS 128) for all periods presented.
-In accordance with FAS 128, basic net income per share amounts for each period presented have been computed using the weighted average number of shares of common stock outstanding.
-Diluted net income per share amounts for each period presented have been computed (1) using the weighted average number of potentially dilutive shares issuable in connection with stock options under the treasury stock method, and (2) using the weighted average number of shares issuable in connection with convertible debt under the if-converted method, when dilutive.
+We present basic and diluted net income per share amounts in conformity with the SFAS 128, "Earnings Per Share," (SFAS 128) for all periods presented.
+In accordance with SFAS 128, basic net income per share amounts for each period presented have been computed using the weighted average number of shares of common stock outstanding.
+Diluted net income per share amounts for each period presented have been computed (1) using the weighted average number of potentially dilutive shares issuable in connection with our share-based compensation plans under the treasury stock method, and (2) using the weighted average number of shares issuable in connection with convertible debt under the if-converted method, when dilutive.